Healthy Cabbage Pancake Breakfast Recipe

 Introduction

-I first stumbled upon the idea of a Cabbage Cheela when I was experimenting with ways to create a nutritious and tasty breakfast that wouldn’t feel heavy.
+I first stumbled upon the idea of a Cabbage Pancakes when I was experimenting with ways to create a nutritious and tasty breakfast that wouldn’t feel heavy.
 Growing up, my mother often made different kinds of cheelas, but it wasn’t until a few years ago that I started playing around with different ingredients.
 One day, I found myself with an abundance of cabbage after a big family gathering, and that’s when it hit me—why not combine it with my love for cheelas?
 The result was a crispy, flavorful, and healthy pancake that has now become a staple in my home.

 Interestingly, this recipe also brings a nostalgic touch to my culinary journey.
 The inspiration for this dish traces back to a traditional English dish called Bubble and Squeak, which is made from leftover vegetables, often including cabbage.
 The idea of turning something as mundane as leftovers into a delicious meal fascinated me.
 So, I decided to give it an Indian twist by incorporating rice flour and adding a variety of spices to elevate the flavors.
 The outcome was an incredibly satisfying breakfast that not only packs a punch in terms of nutrition but also delights the taste buds.